Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Introduction

 This is a homogeneous polynomial of degree $2n-2$ in $\Zz [a_0\kdots a_n]$; thus, if $f\in \Zz [X]$ then $D(f)\in\Zz$.
 As one may easily verify, polynomials that are $\Zz$-equivalent or $GL_2(\Zz )$-equivalent have the same discriminant.

 We define the \emph{height} $H(f)$ of a polynomial $f=a_0X^n+\cdots +a_n\in \Zz [X]$ by

-Roughly speaking, \textit{reduction theory of polynomials} entails to find, for a given polynomial $f\in \Zz [X]$, another polynomial $g\in\Zz [X]$ that is $GL_2(\Zz )$-equivalent (or $\Zz$-equivalent in the monic case) to $f$ and whose coefficients have as small as possible absolute values.
-In this paper, we focus on results in which the height $H(g)$ of $g$ is bounded above in terms of $|D(f)|$, i.e., on \textit{reduction theory for polynomials of given discriminant}.
+An \emph{invariant} is a function $\Zz [X]\to\Rr$ that assumes the same value at $GL_2(\Zz )$-equivalent polynomials.
+In general, \textit{reduction theory of polynomials} is about results of the following type: given a set of invariants, $I_1\kdots I_t$, say, there exists for any $f\in \Zz [X]$ a polynomial $g\in \Zz [X]$ that is $GL_2(\Zz )$-equivalent (or $\Zz$-equivalent in the monic case) to $f$ and whose coefficients are bounded in terms of $I_1(f)\kdots I_t(f)$.
+In this paper, we focus on results in which the height $H(g)$ of $g$ is bounded above in terms of $\deg f$ and $|D(f)|$, i.e., on \textit{reduction theory for polynomials of given degree and given discriminant}.
 Such results imply that up to $GL_2(\Zz )$-equivalence (resp. $\Zz$-equivalence if we restrict ourselves to monic polynomials) there are only finitely many polynomials $f\in \Zz [X]$ of degree $n$ and given discriminant $D\not= 0$.